Name Exploration Subcommittee

 In the spring of 2021, various web-based public forums will be held that offer an opportunity to provide comments and feedback to the Name Exploration Committee.
 If you are unable to attend those webinars, they will be recorded and posted at this website for future viewing at your convenience.
 The college has also set up an email account that can receive community feedback: firstname.lastname@example.org.

-The financial costs to the College are not yet known – this is one of the projects the Board committee will explore.
-Real, tangible costs would result from changing things like campus signs, road signs, letterhead, stationery, business cards, athletic uniforms, and other printed collateral material that the college produces on an annual basis.
-These tangible costs could run as high as a half-million dollars to $1 million.
-There are other intangible costs to changing the name (and keeping the name of Cabrillo).
-Intangible costs are reflected in things like losses or gains in reputational prestige, the possibility of withdrawn donations from consistent sponsors who are disappointed by the change, orthe loss of future students or potential staff who do not like the current college namesake.
+The financial costs to the College are not yet known – this is one of the projects the Board committee is exploring.
+Real, tangible costs would result from changing things like campus signs, road signs, and maps.
+These tangible costs could run as high as $400,000.
+Many costs that people think about would occur with or without a name change.
+For example, the College already budgets for new athletic uniforms and letterhead on a regular basis, so these costs do not go up because of a name change.
+There are other intangible costs to changing the name (and keeping the name of Cabrillo College).
+Intangible costs are reflected in things like losses or gains in reputational prestige, the possibility of withdrawn donations from consistent sponsors who are disappointed by the change, or the loss of future students or potential staff who do not like the current College namesake.
 These impacts are obviously harder to quantify, but real nonetheless.
+The members of the name exploration committee are examining the intangible costs and benefits of a name change from multiple angles and will provide comments on these factors in their final report.